It's never too late - get the Christmas Cake in the oven

 1. Preheat oven to 150oC.
 Line a 20cm/8inch deep cake tin with a layer of foil and a layer of greaseproof paper lightly greased both sides.
 Allow both foil and paper to extend above the sides of the tin about 4cm.
 Tie a double thickness of brown paper around the outside of the tin.

-2. Cream together butter, sugar, treacle and orange rind
+2. Cream together butter, sugar, golden syrup and orange rind

 3. Sift flour, baking powder, spices.
 Add fruit and chopped and ground almonds